kirby-b/Godot-Platformer/docs/DOCUMENTATION.md

 Day 48: Added an invisible box for secrets.
 I added it to lvl 1 and added item boxes to lvl 2 and lvl 3

+Day 49: I worked on making lives have a counter

+Day 50: I finished the lives count and limited lives to 99, added walls to the ends of levels so you cant fall out where you arent intended, added a bullet counter that only appears when you have the weapon, and made coins disappear on death.

 # Tips, Tricks, and Advice

 1. In Godot 4 to change cell size of a tilemap, you go to where it says tileset in the upper right corner and click the down arrow.
 From there click edit and the cell size should be there.